 About Cobden Works

-The UK’s first purpose-built outdoor arts creative hub
+The UK’s first purpose-built outdoor arts creative hub, and award-winning too.

-Situated on Cobden Street in Salford, Walk the Plank’s new home is the final realisation of our vision for a combined space in which we can bring all the key elements of our operation (with the exception of pyrotechnics) under one roof.
-For safety reasons, our massive fireworks fusing compound remains in an unidentified site at Rainford, away from any residential housing.
+Walk the Plank’s RIBA-award winning new home is the realisation of our vision for a combined space in which we can bring the key elements of our operation under one roof.

-Designed by Liverpool-based Architectural Emporium, built by contractors Skyline Construction, and lead-funded by Arts Council England, Cobden Works is an innovative scheme which involves re-purposing a series of light industrial units into a mixed used complex, complete with an indoor courtyard, and a new-build element for our main head office and admin functions.
+Designed by Liverpool-based Architectural Emporium, built by contractors Skyline Construction, and lead-funded by Arts Council England, Cobden Works re-purposes a series of light industrial units into a mixed used complex, complete with an indoor courtyard, fabrication workshops and a new-build element giving accessible workspace for artists and producers, all of which is available to hire

 Walk the Plank’s architectural history has been as rich and colourful as our portfolio of work.

-Initially, back in 1992, we did everything from our touring ship the Fitzcarraldo, before taking up occupancy of a lock up unit near to Salford Quays and then moving on to a converted end terrace next to an Indian take-away) in Broad Street.
+Initially, back in 1992, we did everything from our touring ship the Fitzcarraldo, before taking up occupancy of a portacabin at Salford Quays and then moving on to a converted end terrace in Broad Street which we finally vacated in August 2017 to move into Cobden Works.

 Building design features